niclabs/two/README.md

 * _CONFIG_HTTP2_MAX_CLIENTS_, maximum number of concurrent clients allowed by the server.
 * _CONFIG_TWO_MAX_RESOURCES_, sets the maximum number of resource paths supported by the server.
 The default is 4.

-The approximate size of the memory used per server client can be calculated as
+The approximate size of the memory used per client can be calculated as
 ```
 CONFIG_HTTP2_HEADER_TABLE_SIZE + CONFIG_HTTP2_SOCK_READ_SIZE + CONFIG_HTTP2_STREAM_BUF_SIZE + CONFIG_HTTP2_SOCK_WRITE_SIZE
 ```